b97jre/RNAseqCourseScilife/labs/QC_lab.md

 	multiqc /folder/with/FastQC_results/
 	# in this case the folder is /proj/uppstore2017171/courses/RNAseqWorkshop/downloads/QC/fastQC/

 This should create 1 folder named `multiqc_data` with some general stats, links to all files etc. And one file `multiqc_report.html`.
-Have a look at the report you created or at the one we alredy ran [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/fastQC/multiqc_report.html)
+Have a look at the report you created or at the one we alredy ran.
+You can find it on uppmax at `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/QC/fastQC/multiqc_report.html`

 # Mapping of reads - OBS! do not run now!